rgilks/geno-1/README.md

 - Starts at a lower default volume; use ArrowUp to raise or ArrowDown to lower
 - Dynamic hint shows current BPM, paused, and muted state
 - Rich visuals: instanced voice markers with emissive pulses, ambient waves background, post bloom/tonemap/vignette; optional analyser-driven spectrum dots

-Note: Native desktop UI has been removed to simplify the project; the focus is the web build.
+Note: Desktop UI has been removed to simplify the project; the focus is the web build.

 ### Demo